Lukodiablo/Permission-calculator-for-discord-bots/README.md

 - Discord bot project using **discord.js**

 ---

-scripts/analyze-discord-permissions.js
-run-analyzer.sh
+### Installation

-2. Place `analyze-discord-permissions.js` in a `scripts/` directory at your project root.
+1. Clone this repository **or** copy the following files into your project: scripts/analyze-discord-permissions.js run-analyzer.sh text2.
+Place `analyze-discord-permissions.js` in a `scripts/` directory at your project root.

 3. Place `run-analyzer.sh` in your **project root**.